Nuraghe Santu Antine: Description

-Near the Nuraghe lie the remains of a Nuragic village.
+The main structure was built around the 19-18th century BC, and the other parts of the nuraghe date back to the 17th–15th century BC.
+The remains of a Nuragic village lie nearby.

+Archaeological and archaeoastronomical studies

 The nuraghe has also been studied several times from an archaeoastronomic point of view, and these studies have shown how its structure is oriented following the solstices.
 These claims were supported, among others, by the archaeologist Ercole Contu and archaeostronomists Mauro Peppino Zedda, Juan Antonio Belmonte and Michael Hoskin.
 In particular, Hoskin, science historian and emeritus professor at Churchill College in Cambridge, called Santu Antine "the most sophisticated dry stone monument on earth's surface".